-Alumni, parents and friends of the university will gather at the Moda Center this versity's Symphonic Band, Concert Choir and Orchestra.
+Alumni, parents and friends of the university will gather at the Moda Center this will feature performances by the university's Symphonic Band, Concert Choir and Orchestra.
 The Symphonic Band, under the direction of Pat Vandehey, will perform The Sword and the Crown by Edward Gregson and Vientos y Tangos by Michael Gandolfi.
 The Chehalem Symphony Orchestra, under the direction of Travis Hatton, will perform a winning selection from the George Fox Concerto Competition.
 Finally, the university's Concert Choir, Women's Chorale, Master Chorus and Orchestra will join forces with the Select Women's Ensemble from Newberg High School to present Mass of the Children by John Rutter, under the direction of Loren Wenz.
-Visit music.georgefox.edu to purchase tickets.
+Visit music.georgefox.edu to purchase available.